 1) Silent Spring by Rachel Carson

-Every once in a while a book comes along that has such a profound effect on society that it creates a movement for awareness and change.
+Every once in a while, a book comes along that has such a profound effect on society that it creates a movement for awareness and change.
 Rachel Carson’s book, Silent Spring, is one of those.
-Silent Spring discusses the dangers of pesticide use, specifically focusing on the use of DDT (dichlorodiphenyltrichloroethane).
+Silent Spring discusses the dangers of dichlorodiphenyltrichloroethane, or DDT.
 It methodically described how DDT entered the food chain and accumulated in the fatty tissues of animals, including human beings, causing cancer and genetic damage.
 A single application on a crop, she wrote, killed insects for weeks and months, and not only the targeted insects but countless more, remaining toxic in the environment even after it was diluted by rainwater.
 The most important legacy of Silent Spring was a new public awareness that nature was vulnerable to human intervention.
 Conservation had never raised much broad public interest, for few people really worried about the disappearance of wilderness.
 But the threats Carson had outlined — the contamination of the food chain, cancer, genetic damage, the deaths of entire species — were too frightening to ignore.
 For the first time, the need to regulate industry in order to protect the environment became widely accepted, and environmentalism was born.

 2) A Sand County Almanac by Aldo Leopold

 A Sand County Almanac is a wonderful book about conservation and the need for a human conscience toward the use of land.
 The first twelve chapters are great descriptions of nature and the way plants and animals interact with each other for survival.
 The following chapters are about different places that the narrator has visited, and he takes the reader through amazing journeys through his memories.
 Land ethic is the main argument of this book.
 It states that people should care less about what they can gain monetarily from the land and more about what they can gain in the long run from engaging in long-term sustainability of it.

 3) Walden by Henry David Thoreau